Ceviche9/spacetraveling/README.md

 ## 🏃🏾 Testes

-Para está completo, o projeto deve passar pelos seguintes testes quando é entregue na plataforma da rocketseat:
+Para estar completo, o projeto deve passar pelos seguintes testes quando é entregue na plataforma da rocketseat:

 - [x] Header should be able to render logo
 - [x] Header should be able to navigate to home page after a click